Berwick (automobile)

 The Berwick was an electric car manufactured in Grand Rapids, Michigan, by the Berwick Auto Car Company in 1904.
 The Berwick was an electric two-seater runabout selling for $750.
+It was frequently referred to as the Marquette.
+With a Willard battery the range was estimated to be "almost" 45 miles; with an Edison the range was about 60 miles.
 It had three speed positions, was tiller operated, and had a top speed of 15 mi/h.

-Not to be confused with Sizaire-Berwick.
+Weight was close to 800 pounds with a battery that was sold separate.
+The cars were painted black and had running gear that was red.
+Upholstery was available in either cloth or leather.